İkizler, Tercan

 İkizler is a village in the Tercan District, Erzincan Province, Turkey.
 The village had a population of 17 in 2021.

 The hamlets of Bulutlu, Karlık and Recep are attached to the village.

+History

+The southern slopes of two large rock masses near İkizler were settled in the Early Bronze Age.

+In 1835, the village of Pun (or Pon) had a male population of 171 Muslims and 220 non-Muslims, for a total population of 391 males.